 Do you have any fun stories to share from the Retreat?

 Our life at the retreat is full of fun and amazing experiences with the cats.
 There is never a day that goes by that isn’t filled with smiles due to the personality or action of the cats.
 Often a staff member will go and get all of the rest of the staff to watch a cat’s crazy or beautiful antics.

 What’s next for the Cat Retreat?

-We are constantly making improvements at the Cat Retreat, whether it is introducing new procedures or educating staff, but we are hoping to get the community more engaged in as much cat related activities as possible to help raise awareness for animal welfare.
-Through the Cat Retreat Café, we are about to launch classes to learn, engage and interact with the cats, whether it be through yoga and meditation or scrapbooking and craft activities.
+We are constantly making improvements at the Cat Retreat.
+Whether it is introducing new procedures or educating staff.
+But we are hoping to get the community more engaged in as much cat related activities as possible.
+To help raise awareness for animal welfare.
+Through the Cat Retreat Café, we are about to launch classes to learn, engage and interact with the cats.
+This may be through yoga and meditation or scrapbooking and craft activities.